Ksawerów: Location and boundaries

-Ksawerów is located in the city of Warsaw, Poland, within the central-western portion of the district of Mokotów, in the subregion of Upper Mokotów.
-It is a City Information System area.
-To the north, its border is determined by Woronicza Street, and in the straight line going to the east from the end of the street to the eastern boundary; to the east, by the peaks of the Warsaw Escarpment; to the south, by Wilanowska Avenue; and to the west, by Wołoska Street.

-It borders Wyględów to the northwest, Wierzbno to the north, Sielce, and Stegny to the east, Służew to the south, Służewiec to the west.
+Ksawerów is located in the city of Warsaw, Poland, within the central western portion of the Mokotów district, within the subregion of Upper Mokotów.
+Its boundaries are approximately determined to the north by Woronicza Street; to the east by the Warsaw Escarpment; to the south by Wilanowska Avenue; and to the west by Wołoska Street.
+The neighbourhood borders Wyględów to the northwest, Wierzbno to the north, Sielce and Stegny to the east, Służew to the south, and Służewiec to the west.